YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 IORUNDOWN, Error during image rundown

-Run Time Error: This indicates that as part of image termination, the process attempted to deallocate all devices and files allocated in YottaDB/GT.M but encountered an error.
+Run Time Error: This indicates that as part of image termination, the process attempted to deallocate all devices and files allocated in YottaDB but encountered an error.

 Action: Use the appropriate host shell commands to display the statuses of the devices being used by the process, and deallocate any device that is still allocated.